An official website of the United States government

 Q: What is the escort policy?

-The Escort must always remain within visual contact of the escorted individual.
+The Escort must always remain within visual contact of the escorted individual at all times from entry to exit.
+Escorts must have an established and known association with the escorted individuals.
 Escorts functioning in their personal capacity or neglectfully functioning in their official capacity will be personally accountable for the conduct of the individual(s) they are escorting per the installation’s access control policy.

 Q: Where do Contractors obtain DBIDS credentials?